Rautmahi/ES6--Youtube/README.md

 # ES6--Youtube
-This is a youtube application.  this application is made up of HTML, CSS, JS.when users enter this application we have to simply search for the video they want, and the application shows the particular videos and also shows other videos related.4
+This is a youtube application.  this application is made up of HTML, CSS, JS.when users enter this application we have to simply search for the video they want, and the application shows the particular videos and also shows other videos related.
 <br/>
 <br/>